IanESmith/static-website/Services/cdmp/notes.md

 ## Common Data Matching Platform

 ### Summary at 22 August 2017
 Working with our Advanced Border Control colleagues to provide a platform for their data.
-We're doing this in two steps:
-- Release 1A (test data through ABC and stored on CDP)
-- Release 1B (live data, accredited, supported via Service Now)

-We are also starting to plan to onboard HMPO
+We are also starting to plan to work with our HMPO colleagues.

 ### What is blocking us
 - Our main challenge is now around people.
 We no longer have a tech lead, the team is very small, and the challenges around folk away on holiday or affected by the Waterloo disruption will reduce our effectiveness.
 We'll track progress and be able to see the team velocity (and its impact on due dates) in the coming weeks.